pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 #### Tuples

-tuple is an (immutable) ordered list of values.
-A tuple is in many ways similar to a list; one of the most important differences is that tuples can be used as keys in dictionaries and as elements of sets, while lists cannot.
+tuple is an **immutable** ordered list of values.
+A tuple is in many ways similar to a list; one of the most important differences is that **tuples can be used as keys in dictionaries and as elements of sets, while lists cannot**.
 Here is a trivial example:

 ```python
 d = {(x, x + 1): x for x in range(10)}  # Create a dictionary with tuple keys